 One mask consisted of apple cider vinegar, honey, and olive oil- also known as the Apple Cider Vinegar (ACV) mask, with the purpose of naturally conditioning your hair and leaving a healthy shine.
 The second mask, made using apple cider vinegar and coconut oil, solves a problem some of us might deal with: dandruff and slow hair growth.
 The most popular mask during our event was a moisturizing hair mask, made with coconut oil and honey.
 Dry hair is almost every person with curly hair’s concern- lack of deep conditioning can often keep our hair in a state of dryness (dryer than my phone at 2AM kind of dry.)

 My favorite part of Kurls in the Park was when Kiara, Kristen and I shared curly hair journey alongside all our guests and all the knowledge we had obtained about curly hair.
 I am still learning about my curls and curly hair in general.
-There’s never too much to learn- I recently found out that pineapples don’t always work for me *cries*, but it’s cool- I’ve been sporting my satin bonnet to bed every night; talk about beauty sleep.
+There’s never too much to learn- I recently found out that pineapples don’t always work for me *cries*, but it’s cool- I’ve been sporting my satin bonnet to bed every night- talk about beauty sleep.

 It’s amazing that our natural hair has brought so many of us together in a positive way.
 The best part is that we don’t have to put up a facade about who we naturally are because our hair already speaks for us.
 Whether you have loose 2B curls or tight 4A ringlets, your natural hair is unique but it is still a part of what brings us all together.
 Things wouldn’t be a part of nature if they didn’t occur in different forms, right?!

-Therefore, I would love to thank every single person who attended Kurls in the Park and made it what it was meant to be.
+I would like to thank every single person who attended Kurls in the Park and made it what it was meant to be.
 For our first event, we received a great amount of support and people that will continue to uplift us as we will do the same for them.
 Some of the people who supported us were me and Kiara’s sorority sisters, which is one of the reasons I joined Omega Phi Beta Sorority, Incorporated- I have support from sisters from all walks of life.

 The Kurl Squad is always more than willing to help out those who are transitioning or are just looking for a better way to maintain their curls.
 You’d be surprised at how just having natural hair can bring so many people together.
 I met Kristen during my freshman year of college when my curls were super damaged and actually nowhere to be found.
 Four years later, we’re flourishing together.
 Kiara, I met a few months ago through having mutual hair and being a part of the same sorority.
 You never know where mutualities will take you in life- with this one, us three chose to empower the rest of the curly hair community and give back.